Add to your Claude Code skills

 Prerequisites:

-If you installed the MATLAB MCP Core Server yourself, you just need skills.
-See Adding Skills Only in the Getting Started guide.
+If you already have the MATLAB MCP Core Server installed or prefer full control, you can configure the toolkit manually.
+See Manual Setup in the Getting Started guide.

 The MCP server connects to a running MATLAB session.
 Open MATLAB and run: